arrow

 Microsoft + Epic: Enterprise-Scale Voice AI with Nuance DAX Copilot

 Through Nuance DAX Copilot, Microsoft has integrated powerful ambient voice agents directly into Epic, one of the world’s most widely used EHR platforms.
+This type of healthcare voice AI helps large health systems standardize documentation quality and make complex EHR workflows more approachable.

 Key Innovations: